Average cost = $250-$500

 In some areas, it may be possible to rent heavy-duty gas tree trimmers.
 To purchase a standard hand-held lopper or pruner, you can expect to pay around $40 to $50.
 A gas pole pruner will set you back at least $180, but it will get the job done more quickly and efficiently.
 Keep in mind that hand-held pruners and loppers are only effective on small branches and fruit trees.
 If you have large trees that need trimming, your only viable option is to hire a professional tree-trimming company to do it for you.

 Professional Tree Pruning

 The majority of homeowners hire professionals to handle their tree-trimming needs.
 If you ask a company, “How much does tree trimming cost?” you will not get a straight answer right away.
 The main reason is because the total amount depends on a variety of things.
 However, you should be able to get a quote.
 In fact, you can contact several companies and collect quotes from all of them.
+Make sure to ask plenty of questions when hiring a tree trimming service.
 After that, compare your quotes to see who has the best prices.
 This is the easiest and best way to get the lowest price.